IT-Support-L2/Advanced-Password-Generator/README.md

 Advanced Password Generator

 - Developed using Python 3.8.5 and tkinter
+- auto-py-to-exe is the best actual exe compiler https://pypi.org/project/auto-py-to-exe/ , use it to compile the current code.

 P-GEN generates secure complex passwords composed of uppercase and lowercase letters, digits and punctuations.